Bhoomikahk06/bookstore/README.md

 ## Overview

 This repository contains the source code for **bookstore**.
-It includes everything you need to build and deploy the application.
+It includes everything you need to build and test the application.

 ## Jenkins Integration